AlexBezuska/QuestLog/README.md

 2. Navigate inside the folder in your terminal

-3. From the root folder of your site you can generate a post using the `add-post` command *Note: you can use this command in two ways, but we will start with creating a post with today's date.
-To create a post for a different day see the Retro-posting section*
+3. From here you can generate a post using the `add-post` command:
+    *Note: you can use this command in two ways, but we will start with creating a post with today's date.
+To create a post for a different day see the [Retro-posting section](#retro-posting)*

 ```bash
 npm run add-post today "Hello World"